 When you hire the right person for the right job, everyone wins.

+A strong company culture not only ensures that your current team thrives but also attracts job candidates and prospective employees who are seeking meaningful work, growth opportunities, and shared values.
 This employee will be more productive, fit in and contribute to the company’s culture, and your business will flourish.
 On the other hand, if you rush to fill a position and the hire is not a good fit, you will see decreased productivity, higher costs to your company, and poor morale.
-This poor morale is contagious and will start to affect your business’s culture.
+This poor morale is contagious and will start to affect your business’s culture and employee retention.

 Although in many agriculture jobs it can sometimes feel like your recruiting options are limited with the tight labor market, taking the time to properly vet your hires now can save you time and resources related to decreased productivity and turnover costs in the long run.